 Year 5 Summer term

-This term we will be learning the following:
+This term we will learn to:

 - Reading a range of fiction and non-fiction texts, including classic novels, science fiction, persuasive writing, non-chronological reports, poetry which tells a story and poetry with vivid imagary.